pmfrank/beeware-tutorials/README.md

 This repo will contain all the tutorials I can find for BeeWare

 ## Notice
-Please be aware that at this time none of this code is mine.
-I am rewriting them to see if I can refine it to my liking and also gain some understanding of the various techniques being demostrated.
-So far I have only rewritten the F to C calculator.
+Please be aware that at this time none of this code is mine except the buttonlist project.
+I am writing to see if I can refine it to my liking and also gain and understanding of the various techniques being demostrated

+## buttonlist

+Button list is an attempt to make dynamic forms to respond to my Gists project search results. http://github.com/pmfrank/gistapi